opil/documentation/docs/final_documentation_structure/BPO/Installation_Guide.md

 # BPO Installation
 You can use the docker container to install the BPO module.

-The Orion Context Broker, the Central SP and the HMI docker containers should be running beforehand.
-If you haven't yet installed these modules, you can use the installation guides of Central SP and HMI that are available on [RAMP.eu](https://www.ramp.eu/#/documentationOpil).

-It is also necessary to activate the BPO Tab on the HMI module to send the specification required for the BPO setup.
-To do so, enable the `- task_mgmnt=BPO` command of the environment variable of the hmi service while you set up the docker-compose.yml file of the HMI module.

 ## Install from Docker Container
 The BPO docker container is located at [RAMP Docker Registry](https://docker.ramp.eu/?page=1#!taglist/opil/opil.sw.bpo).
 Pull the latest docker image of the module using this command: